MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 If you'd like to see support for another set of board dimensions, file an issue!

 **Pi's with known issues**
- * Raspberry Pi Zero has had numerous reports of slowness and unreliabilty during installation and running the software.
+ * Raspberry Pi Zero has had numerous reports of slowness and unreliability during installation and running the software.

 ## Table of Contents
 * [Features](#features)